 Lloyd Pratt is the Drue Heinz Professor of American Literature at St. John's College, University of Oxford.
 He taught at Harvard, Yale and Michigan State University before coming to Oxford, where he is also a member of the Executive Committee of the Rothermere American Institute.
 His research interests span American Literature, African American Literature, Literatures of the American South, The Novel, Theory and Criticism, Gender and Sexuality, History of the Book and Nineteenth- and Twentieth-Century Literatures in English.
 His 2016 work The Strangers Book: The Human of African American Literature examined how various nineteenth-century African American writers radically reframed the terms of humanism by redefining what it meant to be a stranger.
 He is also the author of Archives of American Time: Literature and Modernity in the Nineteenth Century.

-Emily Simon is a second-year PhD student in English at Brown University and serves as an editorial assistant for NOVEL.
-Her research interests include 20th-century North American literature and poetry, aesthetic theory, post-humanism, and feminist science studies.
+Emily Simon is a third-year PhD student in English at Brown University and serves as an editorial assistant for NOVEL.
+Her research interests include 20th-century and contemporary North American literature and poetry, aesthetic theory, and materialisms (new and old).
 She received a BA in English from Boston College.

-Hannah Rogers is a fifth-year PhD English student at Duke University.
+Hannah Rogers is a sixth-year PhD English student at Duke University.
 She serves as Novel's multimedia editorial assistant.
-Her research interests include Victorian literature, globalism, and novel studies.
+Her research interests include Victorian literature and novel studies.
 She earned her BA in English and Communication (emphasis in journalism) from Mississippi State University.